prosyslab/turbo-tv-artifact/README.md

 ## System requirements

 To run the experiments in the paper, we used a 64-core (Intel Xeon Processor Gold 6226R, 2.90 GHz) machine with 512 GB of RAM and Ubuntu 22.04.
-We recommend running the experiments with at least 16-core machine with 32 GB of RAM.
+We recommend running the experiments with at least a 16-core machine with 32 GB of RAM.

 ## Loading Docker image